 If you need to let an employee go, you'll want to use a Termination of Employment and Release of Claims.

-Things don’t always work out with someone.
-If you need to let someone go without cause (e.g. laying off someone because business is slow or because they’re just not the right fit for your company), you’ll have to formally tell them.
-You should also try to get a release of claims, which means they are giving up any rights to sue you because of the termination.
+Sometimes business gets tough.
+We all know what that’s like right now.
+Also, things don’t always work out with someone.
+If you need to let someone go without cause (e.g. laying off someone because business is slow or because they’re just not the right fit for your company), this is the right spot to be.

 Ready to Make Your Termination of Employment & Release of Claims?

 Answer some easy questions to make your document in just minutes.
 Download it instantly.

 You can edit, copy, print, and share your document anytime through your account.
 You’re all set.

 After you’re done, if you need more help Made It Legal is here for you.
 We’re just a call or click away.